Cuprate/monero-book/src/pruning.md

 }
 ```

-This only return 3 for all currently valid Monero seeds.
+This will only return 3 for all currently valid Monero seeds.

 ## Getting A Seeds Pruning Stripe

 The seed's pruning stripe corresponds, as explain earlier, to the range of blocks we keep.
-This is the function that give the stripe with the pruning seed in Monero:
+This is the function that gets the stripe from the pruning seed:

 ```c++
 inline uint32_t get_pruning_stripe(uint32_t pruning_seed) {